 We exist to spread a passion for Jesus by multiplying communities of Spirit-empowered disciples who wholeheartedly live out the gospel to the glory of the Father.

-Our goal is that as people become part of a discipling community, they will grow to love Jesus, become like Jesus, and begin to do the things that Jesus did.
+Our goal is that as people become part of a discipling community, they will grow to love Jesus, become like him, and begin to do the things that he did.

 Multiplying communities means continually raising up and releasing new leaders who will, in turn, invest their lives in others for Jesus’ sake.

-Jesus has poured His Holy Spirit into us to empower for this mission.
+Jesus Christ has poured His Holy Spirit into us to empower for this mission.

 Our values shape us

 Values shape how we do what we dream of doing.
 They form our culture.
-We want these things to characterize Trinity Central’s life together, and align us as we go on Jesus’ mission.
+We want these things to characterize Trinity Central’s life together, and align us as we go on Jesus Christ’s mission.